-N=168; † p<.10, * p < .05, * p < .01

-Notes: Age 1= 18–29, Age 2= 30–49, Age 3= 50–69; Age 4= 70+.
-Age 1 is the reference age criterion.
-Hebrew is the reference language criterion.
-Unstandardized coefficients with standard errors.

 Figure 1 – Study 1: Structural equation analysis for the research model

-Note: N = 214; * p < .05 .; Unstandardized coefficients with standard errors in parentheses.
+Note: N = 214; * P < .05; Unstandardized coefficients with standard errors in parentheses.
 Observed variables are denoted as squares and latent variables as circles.
 Control variables are not depicted.

 Figure 2 – Study 1: Interaction of care receivers’ openness to diversity and language accessibility on care receivers’ satisfaction for a cultural minority group (Israeli Arabs).